Faith & Sons Gin

 The Mango Gin was a happy accident.
 After cooking and pureeing the mangoes, Sousa mistakenly added the fruit to the Gin ahead of filtration.
 After realising what he’d done, he tried to filter it out but it was impossibly gooey.
 He tried it and wasn’t convinced, but his wife was wowed and insisted that he leave it as is.
 Like all sensible men, he obeyed, putting it through a course filtration instead.

 The final product really is something special, a little dash of tropical summer that soothes the soul all year round.
 But is it a gin?
-Not really, no. This is a mango puree liqueur, with a soupçon of something green hiding beneath (again, more verbena than juniper, which takes on the role of Wally in a mile wide puzzle.
-It’s there if you really, really want to find it, but it’s going to take some time).
+Not really, no. Probably not even close to be honest.
+This is a mango puree liqueur, with a soupçon of something green hiding beneath (again, more verbena than juniper, which takes on the role of Wally in a mile wide puzzle.
+It’s there if you really, really want to find it, but it’s going to take some time and a acute sense of smell).
 Regardless – boy it is tasty booze.

 On the nose, it’s akin to opening a packet of dehydrated packet of mango slivers, one that’s been bathing in the sun and gone a little sticky.
 To taste, the first impression is not of flavour, but of weight and viscosity.
 It’s thick, enveloping, rich and round.
 Then the mango booze combination floods the cheeks in all its juicy glory.
 The finish is one of the underlying gin, where coriander seed and lemon verbena-like citrus combine to add a little nip to conclude it.
 That is until the mango then makes an encore and gets right up in your grill until you choose to either drink more, or something else altogether.
 It literally will not go away of its own accord and will endure until you exterminate it with something stronger.
 Like the fire of ginger beer as a mixer…